Mental Health Awareness Week 2023

 The questionnaire is divided into 2 sections.
 The first section asks questions about a claimant’s physical functions.
 This covers:

 The second section covers mental, cognitive and intellectual capabilities.
-This includes problems arising from depression or anxiety, conditions like autism, and the effects of head injuries:
+This includes problems arising from depression or anxiety, conditions like Autism Spectrum Disorder, and the effects of head injuries:

 Depression is a serious mental health issue.
 Many people filling in the Capability for work questionnaire are suffering depression, and need to know how to answer the relevant questions correctly.